ualr-cahc/murf-tiling/README.md

 ___
 **output_folder** *(str)*:

-Location to drop subfolders "translated" and "tiles" containing byte translated versions of the GeoTIFFs and the resulting tile sets, respectively.
+Location to drop sub-folders "translated" and "tiles" containing byte translated versions of the GeoTIFFs and the resulting tile sets, respectively.
 ___
 **min_zoom** *(int)*: